-Kanban Is Part of Lean Methodology
+Kanban is Part of a Lean Methodology

 Kanban, the complete system of managing work, originated as part of the Toyota Production System.
 Taiichi Ohno was the industrial engineer at Toyota who created their pull system, which optimized flow and used visual signaling cards called Kanban.